NXLog Manager configuration

 Configuring SSL debugging

-handshake prints each handshake message,
+and the handshake option prints each handshake message.

 After the changes, restart the nxlog-manager

-service and connect the agent first in untrusted mode and then restart it with the newly issued certificates.
+agent first in untrusted mode and then restart it with the newly issued

 Once this has been done, please send us the /opt/nxlog-manager/log/nxlog-manager.debug